 Commitment to Diversity

 Spalding University is an equal-opportunity educational institution.
 The University does not discriminate against otherwise qualified individuals on the basis of race, religion, color, gender, sexual orientation, age, national origin, or disability.
-The MS in Applied Behavior Analysis program welcomes all qualified applicants.
+The Program welcomes all qualified applicants.

 Required Grade Standing